Wasserstein Flow Matching: Generative modeling over families of distributions: Experiment Details

 \subsection{Spatial Transcriptomics}

 In our manuscript, we applied WFM and BW-FM on several spatial transcriptomics datasets, encompassing a variety of technologies and tissue contexts.
-From a 254-gene MERFISH atlas of the motor cortex \citep{zhang2021spatially}, we focus on niches of microglia cells.
-We compress gene-expression profiles down to their $16$ principal components (PC) and aggregate all the cells around each microglia within an $80$ micron radius, yielding on average $26.6$ cells per niche.
+From the 351-gene seqFISH embryogensis dataset, \citep{lohoff2022integration}, we focus on niches of gut-tube cells.
+We compress gene-expression profiles down to their $16$ principal components (PC) and aggregate all the cells around each gut cell within an $80$ micron radius, yielding on average $29$ cells per niche.
 We then calculated the gene-expression PC mean and covariance within each environment to produce Gaussians for BW-FM.
-Generated Gaussians align with real data and span for the full cortical depth of the microglia niches (\cref{fig:bw_merfish_supp}).
-In \cref{fig:bw_merfish}, we predict the environment composition by cell type for generated Gaussians via nearest-neighbour regression in BW space using real data as supervision, demonstrating congruence between the two across cortical depth.
+Generated Gaussians align with real data ad delineate budding organs into their appropriate regions (see \cref{fig:bw_gut_supp}).

-In a complementary approach, WFM is applied directly on gene-expression based point-clouds of niches, and does not require the Gaussian representation.
-Uniquely suited for high-dimensional data, we apply WFM on seqFISH assay of embryogenesis \citep{lohoff2022integration} and a XENIUM experiment of melanoma metastasis to the brain \citep{haviv2024covariance}.
-In both dataset, we select the $k=8$ physical nearest neighbours of every cell, and aggregate their first $16$ PCs to produce environment point-clouds.
+In a complementary approach, WFM is applied directly on gene-expression based point-clouds of niches, representing a realization of the continuous distribution of their environments.
+Uniquely suited for high-dimensional data, we apply WFM on a MERFISH atlas of the motor cortex XENIUM assay of melanoma metastasis to the brain \citep{haviv2024covariance}.
+In both dataset, we select the $k=16$ physical nearest neighbours of every cell, and aggregate expression profiles based on their first $16$ PCs.

-From the seqFISH dataset, we concentrated on the gut-tube region, which is divided into spatially segregated, gastrulating organs.
-Applied unconditionally, WFM generated niches match the distribution of the real data based on EMD and CD 1-nearest-neighbour accuracy (\cref{tab:high_d_point_clouds}).
-We then assessed WFM's capability to comprehend the relationship between cell state and environment and tasked it with conditional generation based on organ label.
-Based on OT distances estimated via \textit{Wormhole} embeddings \citep{haviv2024wasserstein}, point-clouds from WFM recapitulated true organ environment.The label accuracy for WFM-generated data was 78.86\%, which was nearly identical to the test-set real data accuracy of 79.59\%.
+We concentrated on \textit{Sst} interneurons in the motor cortex datas, which are divided into spatially segregated, phenotypically distinct subtypes.
+Applied unconditionally, WFM generated niches match the distribution of the real data based on EMD and CD 1-nearest-neighbour accuracy (see \cref{tab:high_d_point_clouds}).
+We then assessed WFM's capability to comprehend the relationship between cell state and environment and tasked it with conditional generation based on subtype label.
+Based on OT distances estimated via \textit{Wormhole} embeddings \citep{haviv2024wasserstein}, distributions generated by WFM recapitulated true organ environment.
+The label accuracy for WFM-generated data was 63.86\%, which was nearly identical to the test-set real data accuracy of 62.19\%.